Our performance

 Principle 3

-Provide energy safely, sustainably and reliably
+We will provide energy safely, sustainably and reliably.

 Principle 4